Abhrankan-Chakrabarti/almost-isosceles-pythagorean-triples/README.md

-Certainly!
-Here's how you can update the README to reflect the change in the name of the Python script:

----

 # Almost Isosceles Pythagorean Triples Optimizer

 This repository contains an optimization algorithm for generating almost isosceles Pythagorean triples, starting from the triple (3, 4, 5).
 The algorithm, implemented in `AIPT_generator.py`, uses a specific method to update the values of x and y, which are then used to calculate the triples.